mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Salaries in the west look to be slightly higher than in the east, but with the small number of data it's hard to say if there's any statistical significance to the difference.
 The next plot shows the distributions of salaries for the east and west.
 <center><img src="./assets/images/eastwest_salary_dist_plot.png" alt="east vs west salary distribution plot" width="600" height="400" />
 </center>
+We can see here that there is not much of a difference between east and west salary distributions.

 <br/>
 <br/>